Alaska State Subsidy Profile

-No. However, there are some educational funding opportunities available through the OCS Independent Living Program.
-In addition, the University of Alaska offers five tuition waivers per year for children who have been in foster care.
-More information is available at http://www.hss.state.ak.us/ocs/IndependentLiving.
+Educational funding opportunities are available through the OCS Independent Living Program and the University of Alaska System, for youth who were in foster care at age 16 or older.
+More information is available at http://dhss.alaska.gov/ocs/Pages/independentliving/etv.aspx.

 26. Does Alaska offer a state adoption tax credit?

 No, Alaska does not have state income taxes.